artur-sobolewski/CNN-compression/README.md

-  # A Study of Architecture Optimization Techniques for Convolutional Neural Networks

-This repository contains the code for the experiments conducted as part of the work 'A Study of Architecture Optimization Techniques for Convolutional Neural Networks' (https://doi.org/10.1007/978-3-031-37720-4_25).
+This repository contains the code for the experiments conducted as part of the paper "A Study of Architecture Optimization Techniques for Convolutional Neural Networks" (https://doi.org/10.1007/978-3-031-37720-4_25) and its continuation in the paper "Architecture Optimization Techniques for Convolutional Neural Networks: Further Experiments and Insights".

 All our experiments are reproducable.